dkristek/PyBer_Analysis/README.md

 All the city types have peaks in late-February; approximately $480 in total fares for rural cities, $1400 for suburban cities, and $2500 for urban cities.
 Total rural fares has another peak during early-March reaching around $500.
 Urban cities have two more peaks for fare total during early-March and late-March at ~$2500 and ~$2350.

 ## Summary
+Based on the analysis, several discrepancies can be found between the different city types.
+One noticable discrepancy is the rise in fare total for rural cities during the first week of April while the total fare decreases for Suburban cities in the same timeframe.
+A possible business strategy to take advantage of this trend would be to relocate or otherwise encourage drivers from suburban areas into more rural areas during that time period to provide a higher supply of available drivers to the areas in more need.